-The sump was uniformly preloaded to the 50% sump capacity level of 6 inches, with 50-1000 micron sediment shown in Table 3 and Figure 12.
+The sump was uniformly preloaded to the 50% sump capacity level of six inches, with 50-1000 micron sediment shown in Table 3 and Figure 12.
 An initial test was conducted at 450 gpm (200% MTFR), which resulted in effluent concentrations above the accepted limit of 20 mg/L. Inspection of the bed showed areas of scour that agreed with the removal efficiency deposition patterns.
+The general distribution of sediment deposition observed within the collection sump during removal testing varied due to the presence of vertical support structures in the middle and end chambers.
+The majority of the sediment was located upstream of the supports and along the centerline of the chambers in the areas of the supports.

-The bed was replenished with 5.5 Lbs of sediment which was estimated to have been lost during the test and an additional test was conducted at 281 gpm (125% MTFR), which met the acceptance criteria.
+The bed was replenished with 5.5 lbs of sediment which was estimated to have been lost during the test and an additional test was conducted at 281 gpm (125% MTFR), which met the acceptance criteria.
 It was deemed likely that the unit would pass the 200% MTFR if the bed was contoured prior to conducting the test.
 The top 2" of the bed was replaced, as the 96-hour time criterion had expired, and the bed was levelled prior to filling to the dry-weather condition.
 The 200% MTFR test condition was repeated to allow contouring of the bed.
-The sediment bed was replenished with 7 Lbs of sediment (to be conservative) and the unit was allowed to sit for 24 hours before running the final test.
+The sediment bed was replenished with 7 lbs of sediment (to be conservative) and the unit was allowed to sit for 24 hours before running the final test.